-Cinderella Story
+Cinderella (Modern)

-Once upon a time there was a girl named Cinderella who lived with her stepmother and two stepsisters.
+ONCE UPON A TIME there was a girl named Cinderella who lived with her stepmother and two stepsisters.
 Maybe it was because she was the youngest – or who knows why – but Cinderella was the one who had to do all the hard work around the cottage.
 In the dark of early morning, who got up to get the fire going?
 Cinderella.
 Who was the one who tended to the chickens and the goats?
 Cinderella.
 Who cooked each meal, and who cleaned up after?
 Cinderella, Cinderella, Cinderella.

 Ashes fell in Cinderella’s hair and dirt smudged her apron.
 Her stepmother and stepsisters laughed at her.
 In sharp, mean voices they would laugh, “What a mess you are!”
 It was hard for Cinderella.
 She thought, “They may talk mean to me, but that doesn't mean I have to think the same way they do."
-Deeper inside she would think, "I may look like a mess but I am not a mess, not really.
+Deep inside she would think, "I may look like a mess but I am not a mess, not really.
 And someday, somehow, I will get out of here.”

 One day, exciting news swept through the village.
 The King and Queen announced they were going to host a ball!
 What was most exciting is that every young maiden was invited to come and at the ball, their son, the Prince, would choose a bride.
 Well, you can imagine how excited Cinderella’s stepmother and stepsisters were to hear about this!
 At once, they turned to Cinderella and pointed their fingers at her.